Want to study with a leader in online education? Say hello to Griffith University.

 You have more control over how you study

 If you’re worried about the impact uni could have on your work, family or social life, it’s worth giving us a call.
-We’ll help you find flexible study options you’ve never even heard about.
+We’ll help you find flexible study options to help you fit learning around the rest of your life.

 We’re always here to guide you